jiriyu98/ics2019/README.md

  Please note it is my own implemention.
 It might have bugs, and they are still waiting to be found.

- Alao, thanks to github, I have some references there.
+ Also, thanks to github, I have some references there.
 Hope you guys can find it helpful too.

  If you have any problems, please feel free to contact my by email. [jyyu@hust.edu.cn](jyyu@hust.edu.cn)